Govanhill Baths: Today

-On March 22, 2021, building contractors took control of the site in order to commence refurbishment works.
-The scheduled works will ensure that the building is wind- and watertight, and will refurbish two of the three swimming pools.
-In addition, new facilities will be created including a gym, yoga studio, Turkish suite, community kitchen, archive, and learning space, all of which were chosen through community consultation.
-The building is due to reopen in 2023.
+External refurbishment was completed in 2023.
+The Baths are currently closed for refurbishment works until reopening in 2024.
+Govanhill Baths Community Trust operates from an office at 126 Calder Street, across the road from the baths building.

 Community Programmes

 In addition to health and wellness initiatives, GBCT offers a range of community outreach and arts programmes.
 It also runs: the People's Pantry, a membership-based organisation where people can purchase food at subsidised rates; The Deep End, an arts space providing artists studios, workshop spaces and room hire; Govanhill Youth Club, providing activities for local children.